keolo/keolo-com/content/tutorials/how-to-build-an-ehr/discovery-and-planning.md

 ## EHR: Project Plan

-> The [EHR: Project Plan](https://doc.clickup.com/14291635/d/h/dm4nk-8291/0d62fbf515d5d25/dm4nk-18711) is a detailed plan that breaks down the project into requirements, responsibilities, risks, budget, communications, and quality, and breaks down work for each phase of the development process.
+> The [EHR: Project Plan](https://doc.clickup.com/14291635/d/h/dm4nk-8291/0d62fbf515d5d25/dm4nk-18711) is a detailed plan that breaks down the project into requirements, responsibilities, risks, budget, communications, and quality, then decomposes work for each phase of the development process.

 ![Roadmap](../roadmap.png)